Hackelia californica

-Hackelia californica is a species of flowering plant in the borage family known by the common name California stickseed.
+Hackelia californica is a species of flowering plant in the borage family known by its common name, California stickseed.

 Distribution

 The plant is native to the mountain ranges of northern California and southern Oregon, including the southern Cascade Range, Northern California Coast Ranges, and Sierra Nevada.
 It is found at elevations of 940–2490 m, on slopes and meadows in yellow pine forest and red fir forest habitats.